Fc-Sanc/mvn-deploy-test/README.md

 ---

-A demo that try to export a maven package by GitHub.
+A demo for test to export a maven package by GitHub.